tgvaughan/bacter/doc/basic_tutorial.rst

 or the :kbd:`<` and :kbd:`>` keys to step in increments of 10%.
 Navigation can also be performed by clicking on the buttons in the lower-left corner of the window with your mouse.
 Further information about using IcyTree can be found by selecting items listed under the Help menu.
+To generate the image below, edges were coloured by locus (Style->"Colour edges by"), the colouring legend and the time axis were switched on (Style->"Display legend" and Style->"Display axis").

 .. _IcyTree: http://tgvaughan.github.io/icytree